kamyayadav/thesis_conjoint/README.md

 2. analysis_files: folder that contains the rmd for data analysis 2.1 conjoint.Rmd: contains code for analyzing conjoint data 2.2 thesis.Rmd: contains code for analyzing supplementary thesis data

+Running the markdown files with the correct working directory should produce all the tables and figures relevant for the conjoint analysis.
+For a copy of the thesis, contact author at kamyayadav@berkeley.edu.